ZKBitcoinToken/ubuntu-22-24-Miner/README.md

 TO RUN SCRIPT OPEN TERMINAL IN FOLDER AND TYPE

 chmod u+x 1zkBTCMiner.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-chmod u+x 1zkBTCMiner.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"